-To preserve the integrity of the City's computer databases, networks and operations no USB devices or links to media or materials will be accepted.
-Approved presentations and digital materials for public hearings must be emailed to the City Clerk in

-Microsoft Word, Power Point, or other attachment format such as PDF or JPG no later than 48 hours in advance of the meeting.
-Digital photos are limited to five (5) or less and video will be limited to one (1) (up to 90 seconds) per speaker and must be submitted in the above format and be properly labeled in a manner that is easily identifiable.
-Speakers who have prepared written materials that they want distributed to the council related to the item they plan to discuss during the general or public hearing comment period, shall provide nine (9) copies to the Clerk prior to the start of the meeting.

-The City of Hendersonville staff will control digital public presentations and electronic participation at all times during City Council meetings.
-Digital materials, where allowed, will be provided to City Council in the same format as received.
-Materials received will not be printed.
+- No USB devices or links to media or materials will be accepted. - Approved presentations and digital materials for public hearings must be emailed to the City Clerk or submitted on the City's website in a Microsoft Word, Power Point, or other attachment format such as PDF or JPG no later than 48 hours in advance of the meeting. - Digital photos are limited to five (5) or less and video will be limited to one (1) (up to 90 seconds) per speaker. - Materials must be properly labeled in a manner that is easily identifiable. - (9) copies of any printed materials must be provided to the Clerk prior to the start of the meeting. - The City of Hendersonville staff will control digital public presentations and electronic participation at all times during City Council meetings.